-When the Title IX office receives a report, the case will initially be reviewed by the Title IX Coordinator and the Allegation Review Panel.
-If there is an immediate concern for the safety of the parties or the university, interim actions may be taken.
+When the Title IX office receives a report, the case will be reviewed initially by the Title IX Coordinator and the Allegation Review Panel.
+If there is an immediate concern for the safety of the parties or the University, interim actions may be taken such as No Contact Orders.

 If the Reporting Party chooses not to participate, the Allegation Review Panel will evaluate 1) whether, and to what extent, Michigan Tech should further investigate an allegation of Misconduct for the protection of the campus community; and 2) what other protective measures or remedies might be considered to address any effects of the alleged Misconduct in the campus community.